alexalemi/battleship/README.md

 to.

-At that point, the engine will randomly determine who goes first, and send each engine a message on stdin,
+At that point, the engine will randomly determine who goes first, and send each program a message on stdin,

     0, opponent_name\n

-where the first character tells whether you go first or second, and the second string is your opponents name.
+where the first character tells whether you go first (0) or second (1), and the second string is your opponents name.

 Each binary must then report an ascii representation of a 10x10 game board